10 Sweet Facts About Napoleon Dynamite

 ChapStick, llamas, and tater tots are just a few things that appear in Napoleon Dynamite, a cult film shot for a mere $400,000 that went on to gross $44.5 million.
 In 2002, Brigham Young University film student Jared Hess filmed a black-and-white short, Peluca, with his classmate Jon Heder.
 The film got accepted into the Slamdance Film Festival, which gave Hess the courage to adapt it into a feature.
 Hess used his real-life upbringing in Preston, Idaho—he had six brothers and his mom owned llamas—to form the basis of the movie, about a nerdy teenager named Napoleon (Heder) who encourages his friend Pedro (Efren Ramirez) to run for class president.

 In 2004, the indie film screened at Sundance, and was quickly purchased by Fox Searchlight and Paramount, then released less than six months later.
-Today, the film remains so popular that last year Pedro and Napoleon reunited for a cheesy tots Burger King commercial.
-Here are 10 sweet facts about the ever-quotable comedy.
+Today, the film remains so popular that in 2016 Pedro and Napoleon reunited for a cheesy tots Burger King commercial.
+To celebrated the film's 15th anniversary, here are some facts about the ever-quotable comedy.

 Tina Majorino, who played the fictional Deb, hadn’t done a comedy before, because people thought of her as a dramatic actress.
 "The fact that Jared would even let me come in and read really appealed to me," she told Rolling Stone.
 "Even if I didn’t get the role, I just wanted to see what it was like to audition for a comedy, as I’d never done it before."